hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 ## mean in group 0 mean in group 1
 ##     0.006409674    -0.019497022
 ```
 The test suggest that the mean test score prior to summer school was not difference across letter receivers and not receivers.
-Promising!
+That is a promising result!

 One feature of R that I really appreciate (especially compared to Stata) is that I can skip steps and directly insert functions within other functions.
 For example if I know that I am not going to use the selected dataset again, we don't need to create it first.
 We can simply specify the selection criteria in the data argument of `t.test()` as shown below (we also did that in the charts above)